isjinghao/OralAgent/README.md

   author={Fan, Yuxuan and Hao, Jing and Chen, Hong and Bao, Jiahao and Shao, Yihua and Liang, Yuci and Hung, Kuo Feng and Tang, Hao}, journal={CVPR 2026}, year={2026}
 }
+@article{hao2025mmoral,
+  title={Towards Better Dental AI: A Multimodal Benchmark and Instruction Dataset for Panoramic X-ray Analysis}, author={Hao, Jing and Fan, Yuxuan and Sun, Yanpeng and Guo, Kaixin and Lin, Lizhuo and Yang, Jinrong and Ai, Qi Yong H and Wong, Lun M and Tang, Hao and Hung, Kuo Feng}, journal={NeurIPS 2025}, year={2025}
+}
 @article{hao2025oraldataset,
   title={Characteristics, licensing, and ethical considerations of openly accessible oral-maxillofacial imaging datasets: a systematic review},